(This article was originally published on the 7th May 2017 and updated on the 23rd March 2021).

 1. Create a budget

-The first step to clearing off your debt is to create a budget.
-You can start with an Excel spreadsheet or Finance Manager apps to help track how much you will spend and save each month.
+The first step to clearing off your debt is to create a simple budget that you can follow.
+You can start with an Excel spreadsheet or even download these free Finance Manager apps to help track how much you will spend and save each month.
 Be honest to yourself about your income and expenses.
 This way, you can itemise all your expenditures and be able to see where you can spend more or less on.
 But most importantly, stick to your budget!

 2. Pay off the most expensive debt first

 Sort your debts according to their interest rate from the highest to the lowest interest or from the most important to the least.
 This is because if you can pay off your debt with the highest interest rate, you would be able to save up on interest in the long run.
 Prioritise paying off the necessities first such as home loans or rental, car installment, utilities, personal loans, groceries, etc. Then you can focus on paying the other miscellaneous or pocket expenses like a gym membership, pet food, streaming services, etc.

 Let’s assume that you have a credit card debt.
 You should pay more than the minimum payment in your statement balance each month.
 Paying the minimum balance only would offset your debt and prolong you from clearing the sum of your debt which increases with your monthly interest rate.
 If your debt is huge, try to slowly increase your payments each month until you feel comfortable paying more than the minimum required.